ELkhalil/IntroToJavaScript/readme.md

 Escape Characters
 You probably see a lot of \ being added.
 These are called escape characters.
 Notice it's showing the string between " but the JSON uses " inside of it.
 The way you prevent that " from ending the string is using \" to signify that you're wanting to use the " inside the string.
 So if you wanted to have a string of just one " you'd need to do const quotes = "\"".
 Or you could just do '"' too!.

+# OOP in JavaScript
+    "Everything in JS, is an object"
+    - obj in js is like obj in real life
+    - they have properties and things they can do (methods) Builtins objects: va names = ['tyu', 'crystal', 'mario'] if i run names we can see the obj content and we will be able to find the methods names.sort()
+        - the mother of all obj is the window obj
+        - one thing to remember is that primitive data types are not objects but javascript gives a default wrapping to them if we try to use them as object JS will wrap them inside a temporary object...
+# Prototype Property - Prototypes Fundamentals